Vairelt/unictf2020/README.md

 And lets try to solve next task

 # Client Handler
-Nobody solved this task. no writeup(because will just take up too much space, and solution way is same as the previous tasks)))
-Have some written solution but it's on C(or python)
+No writeup, only solution(because will just take up too much space, and solution way is same as the previous tasks))) Have some written solution but it's on C(or python)